 Anyway, the final frontier, has always had my warm interest.
 In the past I have made work for organizations such as The Mars Society and Explore Mars.
 With my own collection of Space Art I carefully follow in the footsteps of legends like Chesley Bonestell, Pat Rawlings and Don Dixon.

 It’s a popular theme in science fiction: the quest for a new Earth, because the old one is becoming uninhabitable, usually due to human interventions.
+The search, in other words, for planet B, a place to escape the self-inflicted crisis.
 Sometimes the idea is elaborated in a somewhat ironic manner, like in the unsurpassed Dutch series Missie Aarde (Mission Earth), in which the Netherlands take the lead because it’s the only country not under water thanks to its dykes.
-Sometimes it’s dead serious, as in the movie Interstellar, in which drought, dust storms and crop failures make the need for a new world urgent.
-Spare world When you realize how much effort it takes to… Read More
+Sometimes it’s dead serious, as in the movie Interstellar, in which drought, dust storms and crop failures make the need for… Read More

 Over a year ago, I was asked if I wanted to have an exhibition of my work in the entrance hall of the RIVM, the Dutch National Institute for Public Health and the Environment in Bilthoven.
 At that time, I had only a vague idea of the existence of that institute.
 But then first the emissions of nitrogen by agriculture and industry created a kind of national crisis in which the institute played a pivotal role.
 And after that the covid-19 pandemic came upon us.
 By now, there is probably nobody in the country who has never heard of RIVM.… Read More

-Kim Stanley Robinson’s Mars trilogy is one of the highlights of American science fiction, as far as I’m concerned.
+The Mars trilogy by Kim Stanley Robinson is one of the highlights of American science fiction, as far as I’m concerned.
 Red Mars, Green Mars and Blue Mars were published between 1992 and 1996 and tell the future history of our neighboring planet over a period of almost two hundred years.
 In those two centuries, Mars is fully terraformed: transformed from a cold, dry, lifeless desert into a living world with seas, forests and cities.
-Not all main characters are happy with those changes: the battle between the Reds, who prefer to keep Mars as it is and the Greens, for whom… Read More
+Not all main characters are happy with those changes: the battle between the Reds, who prefer to keep Mars as it is and the Greens,… Read More

 A few weeks ago I made an artist impression of the “Dutch” planet Nachtwacht as a red, white and blue, Jupiter-like gas giant.
 But such a planetary image in the national colors can of course be made for our southern neighbors as well.
-After all, also Belgium has recently acquired a piece of real estate in the Milky Way galaxy, as part of the NameExoWorlds project of the International Astronomical Union.
-Gaul The name the Belgians have given to “their” planet sounds a lot more euphonious than the guttural Dutch Nachtwacht: Nervia.
-Well, of course the name had to be… Read More
+After all, also Belgium has recently acquired a planet and a star.
+As part of the NameExoWorlds project of the International Astronomical Union, the Belgian public could name this piece of real estate in the Milky Way galaxy Gaul The name the Belgians have given to “their” planet sounds a lot more euphonious than the guttural Dutch… Read More

 Since December 17, 2019, the Netherlands has two new far outposts: the planet Night Watch and the star Starry Night.
 The IAU, the International Astronomical Union, asked us to come up with a name for those two celestial bodies, which were previously known under the somewhat boring character combinations HAT-P-6 and HAT-P-6b.
-The inhabitants of the 111 other countries affiliated with the IAU were also assigned a cosmic duo, as part of the NameExoWorlds campaign.
-Rembrandt and Van Gogh Out of 6,000 suggestions submitted by the public, the national jury chose a shortlist of five name twins, of which Nijntje… Read More
+Inhabitants of the 111 other countries affiliated with the IAU were also assigned a cosmic duo, as part of the NameExoWorlds campaign.
+The Dutch public came up with some interesting suggestions for “our” planet and star Rembrandt and Van Gogh Out of 6,000 suggestions submitted, the national jury… Read More